 Use multiple versions of Azure PowerShell

 It's possible to install more than one version of Azure PowerShell.
 To check if you have multiple versions of Azure PowerShell installed, use the following command:

 To remove a version of Azure PowerShell, see Uninstall the Azure PowerShell module.

-You might need more than one version if you work with on-premises Azure Stack resources,
+You might need more than one version if you work with on-premises Azure Stack resources, run an

 -RequiredVersion argument when installing.

 # Install version 2.3.0 of Azure PowerShell Install-Module -Name AzureRM -RequiredVersion 2.3.0

 When loading the Azure PowerShell module the latest version is loaded by default.
 To load a